BlenderCN-Org/hypermesh/doc/user-guide.md

    (missing from the picture because there's a dimension missing)
  - `Perspective`: whether to project using perspective or not

+In the picture above, the white point gets mapped to about (0.4, -0.2) in the perspective case, and to about (0.8, -0.3) in the non-perspective case.

 ### Updating hyperposition after mesh edit